 Scenario 2: Mueller charges you with a crime

 We're not sure this is a possibility as long as you're in office.
 The long-held view in the Justice Department is that a sitting president can't be prosecuted.
-The only way around that is impeachment, which Congress has full discretion over.
-Mueller could challenge that, but it'd be remarkably aggressive on his part and require his investigation to fight two court cases: 1) whether you can be prosecuted 2) the crimes you would have been charged for.
+The only way around that is impeachment, over which Congress has full discretion.
+Mueller could challenge that, but it would be remarkably aggressive on his part and require his investigation to fight two court cases: 1) whether you can be prosecuted, and 2) the crimes with which you would have been charged.

 How a pardon would work: You issue it and see what happens.
-There really is no case law about whether a president can pardon himself; it's never happened before.
-And Ohlin thinks it'd be difficult for anyone to sue you over it, because it's not clear who would have legal standing to argue that they were directly affected by this.
+There really is no case law about whether a president can pardon himself; it has never happened.
+And Ohlin thinks it would be difficult for anyone to sue you over it, because it's not clear who would have legal standing to argue that they were directly affected by this.

 But: If pardoning your family could bomb your approval ratings, pardoning yourself could be political suicide.
 “It smacks of royal authority,” Ohlin said.
 “If a president can pardon himself, he's basically saying, ‘Well, I'm above the law,’ and that sounds like the type of royal authority we rejected when we created America.”

-Even considering pardoning yourself crosses a red line ethically, Sloan says.
-If you went through with it, that might be the tripwire that would convince moderate Republicans to join Democrats and start impeachment proceedings.
-Already a House Democrat has filed an article of impeachment against you.
+Even considering pardoning yourself crosses a line ethically, Sloan says.
+If you went through with it, that might be the tripwire that would persuade moderate Republicans to join Democrats and start impeachment proceedings.
+Already a House Democrat has filed an article of impeachment against you, and Democrats have a real chance of taking back the House of Representatives this November.

 And all you need to get impeached is a majority of Congress to agree that you've committed “treason, bribery, or other high crimes and misdemeanors.”
 They can define those terms however they wish.